Leave GoDaddy and Go Completely Serverless Using Just Cloudflare and S3 Buckets: Part Two

 Why is this so cool?
 Now I can run docker-compose run --rm wrangler2

 and communicate with Cloudflare Workers from the VM.
-Also, I can test my Workers offline in dev mode.
+I can also test my Workers offline in dev mode.
 Awesome.
 First, I’ll need to create a Workers token in the Cloudflare dashboard.

 CLOUDFLARE_API_TOKEN